CHECK OUT THE FAQs

 Does the Bank Or Lending Institution Always Arrange for Title Insurance?

 It usually does, but the lender only insists on a loan policy.
 The lender does not arrange for an owner’s policy that insures an owner’s interest in the property.
-You could lose your equity if you do not have Owner’s Title Insurance.
+You could lose your equity if you do not have the Owner’s Title Insurance.

 If I Don't Have Owner's Title Insurance, How Will A Claim Against My Home Affect Me?